-As we age, our skin loses its natural elasticity and wrinkles appear.
-Excess skin can cause our brow to descend and leave our eyes looking droopy, often making us appear older than we are or changing our expression.
+As you age, your skin loses its natural elasticity and wrinkles appear.
+Excess skin can cause your brow to descend and leave your eyes looking droopy.
+This can change your expression and make you look older.
 Brow Lift Surgery helps restore brows to their original position to provide a more youthful appearance.
 Surgery usually entails making incisions in the hairline, removing excess tissue and tightening of the skin and muscles to create a smoother-looking brow.

-Very commonly, as we age, we develop excess eyelid skin which can change our appearance as well as our eyelid function.
-Cosmetic eyelid surgery aims to restore a youthful appearance to the eye region through a procedure called a Blepharoplasty which reduces excess upper eyelid skin.
-The lower eyelids can also be rejuvenated by contouring the lower lid fat and tightening the skin.
+Very commonly, aging causes excess eyelid skin to develop, which can change your appearance as well as your eyelid function.
+Cosmetic eyelid surgery aims to restore a youthful appearance to the eye region through a procedure called a blepharoplasty which reduces excess upper eyelid skin.
+Lower eyelids can also be rejuvenated by contouring the lower lid fat and tightening the skin.
 Sometimes best results can be achieved when combined with brow lift surgery (see above).

 Eyelid skin cancer removal and reconstruction (see also Skin Cancer)